| I've always advocated that the new owners of a RV should inspect

 He will be very accommodating (almost apologetic) and the sales manager will then

 be all over the service manager's back to get this work finished as fast as possible.
+All of the above information is for your protection.
+No dealer will object

 to any of these steps (if he does, then he is trying to hide something that he